-Ths Saturday Drop-off Site is Saturdays, 9am-12pm, from March 2 to November 21 to accept your scrap metal and recycling free of charge and yard debris for a fee.
+The Saturday Drop-off Site is open Saturdays from 9:00 a.m. to 2:00 p.m., March 5 to November 19.
+We accept scrap metal and recycling free of charge and yard debris for a fee.

 We offer curbside collection of your organics & yard waste.
 Visit our Carts & Containers page for capacities, rates and information, find out What's Accepted in your cart, then: